Skip to main content

 AWS - Aurora PostgreSQL

-Aurora PostgreSQL Agent setup
+Aurora PostgreSQL agent setup

 DBtune offers a database monitoring agent that operates within your network, securely transmitting metric data to DBtune and applying new proposed configurations.
 Additionally, the agent is available as a ready-to-use Docker image hosted on public repositories.

-Required Permissions
+Required permissions

 Before starting the DBtune agent, you need to make sure that the following prerequisites are met: